 Inside, the entire first floor was occupied by Northern National Bank.
 Its counters were faced with white marble and capped with green marble.
 The woodwork and furniture were all made of mahogany, the floors of marble tile, and the ceiling finished in ornamental plaster.
 The bank also featured a large skylight.
-Beyond the the first floor, the building is essentially made of two wings.
+Beyond the first floor, the building is essentially made of two wings.
 The gap between them provides more windows to light offices and allowed light to come in the skylight.
-The second through fifteenth floors originally contained 275 offices, all lined with marble wainscoting and trimmed in mahogany; the floors where covered with marble tiles as well.
+The second through fifteenth floors originally contained 275 offices, all lined with marble wainscoting and trimmed in mahogany; the floors were covered with marble tiles as well.

 Other initial tenants included a number of real estate companies, insurance companies, and brokerage firms such as Clarke-Wertin Insurance Co., McLoed & Hamilton Real Estate, C. H. Graves & Company (insurance, real estate, loans), and A. H. Burg and Co.
 Real Estate.
 The Oneida Realty Company—created by Alworth in 1908 and technically the building’s owner—also set up shop in the Alworth.
 A few physicians took up residency as well, including Dr. McAuliffe, Dr. J. C. Anderson, and others.

 Duluth was apparently fond of its tall structure.
-During its first ten year it was referenced in the papers frequently, sometimes in corny jokes (“How much is Alworth?”) and other times simply to fill space.
+During its first ten years it was referenced in the papers frequently, sometimes in corny jokes (“How much is Alworth?”) and other times simply to fill space.
 A June 1913 article, for example, described the building’s maintenance crew and made some amazing calculations about its elevator operators: they “travelled” 170 miles each day, 1,120 miles a week, and 52,000 miles a year.
 “Every year the operator’s duties oblige them to travel as far as a trip twice around the world.
 Each month they ride over a journey equal in mileage to a sea voyage between Seattle and Japan.
-Each week they tour, through the Alworth Building, from new York to Cuba in the number of miles covered.”
+Each week they tour, through the Alworth Building, from New York to Cuba in the number of miles covered.”

 As the region’s tallest building, it also attracted flies—human flies, that is.
 The first, W. H. Gardiner, scaled the face of the Alworth on August 12, 1916, with 5,000 people watching; he had scaled the Lonsdale the day before.
 In May 1921, Jack Williams—billed as “the original human fly”—scaled the building twice on May 9 and 10 as part of a fundraising effort for the American Legion.
 (William’s own publicity declared that “More than 500 men acting under his name have been killed in attempting to copy his feat.”)